AbomiDaba/JavaScript-330-final/README.md

+Self-Evaluation: My aproach followed very closely to the structure of the homeworks.
+My approach was to keep the program simple for functionality so I can continue to build off of this project and make it greater.
+The project produced my expected results.
+All the routes worked as I intended.
+I will have to build a front-end portion of this project to make it usable for users.
+I plan to change some of the functionality to allow users to create their own workouts so that they can have a list of prefered workouts that may not be in the database already.
+I think that having admin users to build the database with workouts does not really work well.
+I think I will make this app subscription based instead.
+Overall I think this is a pretty good start for my app that I want to build upon in the future.

 Update: I have a mongo connection and server connection with 2 out of 3 CRUD rotes and tests completed.
 All I have left to do is my last CRUD route and test that go with it

 1.)
 This project will operate in a scenario where people want to keep track of their workout regime